manuelkoester/RigNet/README.md

 #### For Linux user

-**[2020.09.13]** I have tested the code on Ubuntu 20.04, with cuda 10.1 + cudnn 7.6.
-I installed (almost all) the dependencies as their latest versions and everything works fine.
-The following commands have been updated which install pytorch1.6.0 and pytorch_geometric1.6.1.
+**[2021.06.29]** I have tested the code on Windows 10 and with cuda 10.1
+Due to [this error](https://github.com/rusty1s/pytorch_sparse/issues/127) I have set all of the torch libraries to fixed versions.

 ```
 conda create -n rignet python=3.7